Introduction

 - Machine Mixing

-- Machine Mixing:In large and important works machine mixing is preferred.
+- Machine Mixing:For large and important projects, engineers prefer machine mixing.
 Figure 2 shows a typical concrete mixer.
-Required quantities if sand and coarse aggregates are placed in the drum of the mixer.
-4 to 5 rotations are made for dry mixing and then required quantity of cement is added and dry mixing is made with another 4 to 5 rotations.
-Water is gradually added and drum is rotated for 2 to 3 minutes during which period it makes about 50 rotations.
-At this stage uniform and homogeneous mix is obtained.
+Workers place the required quantities of sand and coarse aggregates into the drum of the mixer.
+They rotate the drum 4 to 5 times to achieve dry mixing.
+Then, they add the required quantity of cement and continue dry mixing with another 4 to 5 drum rotations.
+After that, they gradually add water while rotating the drum for an additional 2 to 3 minutes, during which the drum completes about 50 rotations.
+By the end of this process, the mixer produces a uniform and homogeneous concrete mix.

 The following types of vibrators are commonly used in concreting: